Murder (The Office): Reception

 "Murder" first aired on NBC on November 12, 2009.
 In its original American broadcast, the episode was viewed by an estimated 8.046 million viewers and received a 4.2 rating/10 percent share in the 18–49 demographic.
 This means that it was seen by 4.2 percent of all 18- to 49-year-olds, and 10 percent of all 18- to 49-year-olds watching television at the time of the broadcast.
 This marked a slight increase in the ratings from the previous episode, "Double Date".

 The subplot involving Ed Helms (left) and Ellie Kemper (right) was enjoyed by critics.

-"Murder" received generally positive reviews, with many complimenting the fact that the show was able to dabble in a ridiculous situation with over-the-top characters while, in the end, still having a point.
+"Murder" received generally positive reviews, with many complimenting that the show dabbled in a ridiculous situation with over-the-top characters while, in the end, still having a point.
 Dan Phillips of IGN said that the episode was a "major step up" from the "disappointing" last two episodes, "Koi Pond" and "Double Date".
 Phillips stated that the episode "struck a nice balance between unbound silliness and grounded drama, even if the silliness dominated at times."
 Phillips praised the way that, when Michael stood up to Jim and argued that the office members needed the game to remain sane, "the character I love had returned after playing the part of moronic jerk for too much of this season."
 Ultimately, he gave the episode an 8.8 out of 10 score, denoting a "great" episode.

 Nathan Rabin of The A.V.
 Club awarded the episode an "A−" and praised the way it both managed to touch upon Dunder Mifflin's serious economic trouble, as well as allowed the actors and actresses—and Steve Carell in particular—to use "ridiculous accent[s]" and "crazy character[s]".
 He also enjoyed the way that Andy and Erin's subplot was developed, writing that "Andy becomes a deeper, more lovable character with each passing episode" and that "Erin has quickly become an appealing, engaging character."
 He concluded that the episode was enjoyable because it "was silliness with a purpose".

-Alan Sepinwall praised Krasinski's acting, noting that he got the chance to "nail a great dramatic moment".
+Alan Sepinwall praised Krasinski's acting, saying that he got the chance to "nail a great dramatic moment".
 He also felt that Dunder Mifflin's crisis was an interesting development for the show, and put a new spin on the recurring theme of fiscal issues.
-Finally, he praised the Andy and Erin romancing, noting that it "allows the writers to push a similar scenario [that had been used with Pam and Jim] in a more overtly comic direction, while still getting some pathos out of it."
+Finally, he praised the Andy and Erin romancing, saying that it "allows the writers to push a similar scenario [that had been used with Pam and Jim] in a more overtly comic direction, while still getting some pathos out of it."
 Gage Henry of Paste felt that the entry was a "great way to dust off last week’s" episode.
 He was pleased that it show-cased Michael as the "all-knowing father figure whose mysterious ways pan out in the end."